Tarek Mehanna: Trial and conviction

 Oral argument for the appeal was held on July 30, 2013, in Boston, and the opinion issued on Nov 13 of that year.
 At oral argument, Mehanna's side was argued by P. Sabin Willett, and the United States was represented by Liza Collery of the Department of Justice.

 Mehanna appealed his case to the Supreme Court on March 17, 2014.

 On March 18, 2014, Lyle Denniston of Scotusblog profiled the case, focusing on the Supreme Court appeal.
 The Supreme Court has the discretion to choose whether or not to review cases from lower courts, and has no obligation to explain these decisions.
 The Department of Justice's response brief was filed on July 25, 2014.

 Denniston reported that Mehanna's lawyers would argue that while Mehanna was philosophically sympathetic to the tenets of al Qaeda, his translation of the documents was spontaneous — was not done at anyone's request, and this meant the translations weren't part of al Qaeda's operations.

-On October 6, 2014, the Court announced that it declined to review the case, thereby upholding Mehanna's conviction.
+On October 6, 2014, the court announced that it declined to review the case, thereby upholding Mehanna's conviction.
+His release was scheduled for December 13, 2023, however it was delayed and he was released on August 20, 2024.